 The ink isn’t dry – and likely hasn’t even reached the paper – yet the potential hire of O’Brien already has its share of high-profile critics.

 Specifically, it has drawn the ire of two Penn State football alums, LaVar Arrington and Brandon Short.
 Each spent significant time in the NFL, most notably in the NFC East division.

 This news should come as no surprise to anyone.

-On the other side, the Penn State Board of Trustees faced such an outcry from the public, and they were left with no choice but to clean house and move outside of the Penn State family.
+On the other side, the Penn State Board of Trustees faced such an outcry from the public, they were left with no choice but to clean house and move outside of the Penn State family.

-Queue Short and Arrington, who have each chimed in across various media outlets.
+Enter Short and Arrington, who have each chimed in across various media outlets.

-Regarding O’Brien himself, Short had additional thoughts.
+Regarding O’Brien, Short had additional thoughts.
 “There is a tangible standard at Penn State that this poor (O’Brien) guy knows nothing about”, Short said.
 “I feel badly for him (because) he is clueless and will not have the support of the majority of the Lettermen”, he went on to tell the paper.